-Natalie Wood was married twice to Robert Wagner — from 1957-62 and from 1974 until her death… She is the mother of actress Natasha Gregson Wagner, her daughter with producer Richard Gregson… Natalie Wood was 5’2″ tall… Peter Bogdanovich directed the 2004 TV movie The Mystery of Natalie Wood, with actress Justine Waddell as Wood… According to a 2001 biography of Wood by Suzanne Finstad, Wood was born Natalia Nikolaevna Zakharenko; her father changed the family surname to Gurdin a few years later, and Natalia was given her stage name of Natalie Wood by Bill Goetz, producer of her 1946 film Tomorrow Is Forever… Natalie Wood’s birth name is sometimes given as Natasha, the Russian nickname for Natalia.
+Natalie Wood was married twice to actor Robert Wagner ? from 1957-62 and from 1974 until her death?
+She was the mother of actress Natasha Gregson Wagner, her daughter with producer Richard Gregson?
+Natalie Wood was 5?2? tall?
+Peter Bogdanovich directed the 2004 TV movie The Mystery of Natalie Wood, with actress Justine Waddell as Wood?
+According to a 2001 biography of Natalie Wood by Suzanne Finstad, Wood was born Natalia Nikolaevna Zakharenko; her father changed the family surname to Gurdin a few years later, and Natalia was given her stage name of Natalie Wood by Bill Goetz, producer of her 1946 film Tomorrow Is Forever?
+Natalie Wood?s birth name is sometimes given as Natasha, the Russian nickname for Natalia.

 Copyright 1998-2017 by Who2?, LLC.
 All rights reserved.